Ninaiskov/ConnDiff-MSBM/README.md

 ### Data
-Data used is open-access neuroimaging dataset (fMRI and dMRI scans) from Human Connectome Project (HCP) and synthetic data.
-Synthetic data is located in data folder.
+Data used is open-access neuroimaging dataset (fMRI and dMRI scans) from Human Connectome Project (HCP) and synthetically generated data

 ### Results
 Result files 'model_sample.npy' including MAP partition matrix Z are located in results folder under respective experiment subfolder (only results files for best runs for HCP data are uploaded)